alexey-pkv/Steele/Steele-C/godot-cpp/test/README.md

 # godot-cpp integration test

-This project is used to perform integration testing of the godot-cpp extension, to validate PRs and implemented APIs.
+This project is used to perform integration testing of the godot-cpp extension, to is_valid PRs and implemented APIs.

 ## License